 Apple products have gained so much popularity in recent years.
-Aside from the popular iPhones we see so often, Macbooks, more commonly referred to as “Macs” are also preferred by both younger people and creatives alike.
-Macs are used both for private activities as well as professional works and projects.
+Aside from the popular iPhones, we have a tendency to see this usually, Macbooks, additionally usually cited as “Macs” are most well-liked by younger folks and creatives alike.
+Macs area unit used each for personal activities further as skilled works and comes.
 Our liking towards these products makes us ask the question: Can Macs get ransomware?

 This article talks about Malwarebytes for Mac and the availability of Mac antivirus.
 These topics are important to discuss because contrary to popular beliefs, there have been instances where Apple products were targeted by viruses and other malware.
 Apple users must not lower their guard.
 They must be on the constant lookout for products that can ensure their safety and security.
 They have to constantly ask themselves: Can Macs get ransomware?